To place a link here contact the webmaster.

 There are no apes in the Americas.
 Instead we find New World Monkeys ((super family Ceboidea).
-These have prehensile tails that can grab things and hang on to tree branches.
+These have prehensile tails that can grab things and hang on to tree branches and the males are colour blind.
 Africa and Asia have Apes and Old World Monkeys (Cercopithecidae).
-These monkeys have tails that are used for balance only.
+These monkeys have tails that are used for balance only and have colour vision.

 There is not a single species of either of these two distinct type of monkey that is found in the "wrong" continent.

 Sloths are unique to the Americas - nothing like it exists in Asia or Africa.
 Africa and Asia have Elephants which are unknown in the Americas.